darkwire/darkwire.io/readme.md

 $ docker-compose up
 ```

 Darkwire client will be binded to port 80 while the server is on port 3000.
+Go to [http://localhost](http://localhost).

 If running in a public environment, be sure the modify ENV_VARS via `docker-compose.yml`.